© Uni Kaya

 - Excessive Consumption of Alcohol and Drugs)

-The subject of psychedelic cubes has become so pervasive that it is represented in numerous mediums.
-The renewed interest in these substances is largely due to their portrayal in various forms of media, art, and literature.
-Movies such as “Fantastic Fungi” by Director Louie Schwartzberg, as well as documentaries that delve into their therapeutic benefits, have enhanced public understanding of their mental and physical effects.
-Michael Pollan, the author of “How to Change Your Mind,” has conducted extensive research on the use of psychedelics for mental health and spiritual development, further stimulating interest in their societal and therapeutic value.
+The topic of psychedelic cubes has gained significant traction, being represented across diverse platforms.
+This renewed interest and curiosity within the community are largely due to various media forms, artistic expressions, and literary works.
+Movies such as “Fantastic Fungi” by Director Louie Schwartzberg, along with documentaries that delve into their therapeutic benefits, have deepened the public’s understanding of these substances’ psychological and physical effects.
+Michael Pollan, the author of “How to Change Your Mind,” has extensively researched the use of psychedelics for mental health and spiritual development, thereby revitalizing their societal and therapeutic relevance.

 Prominent Historical Advocates of Fungi

-- María Sabina: María Sabina, a Mazatec shaman and poet from Mexico, played a pivotal role in introducing cubes to the Western world.
-She permitted Wasson to observe her Shrooms rituals.
+- María Sabina: María Sabina, a Mazatec shaman and poet from Mexico, played a significant role in bringing cubes to the Western world.
+She allowed Wasson to observe her Shrooms rituals.

-- Gordon Wasson: Wasson, a writer, gained recognition for drawing worldwide attention to the substance.
-His comprehensive account of his experiences with Sabina led to a broader understanding of its local usage.
+- Gordon Wasson: Wasson, a writer, gained recognition for popularizing the drug globally.
+His detailed account of his experiences with Sabina contributed to a more comprehensive understanding of its local use.

-- Terence McKenna: A highly influential advocate for psychedelics, McKenna was instrumental in emphasizing their cultural and philosophical significance.
-Through his speeches, writings, and research, McKenna popularized the “Stoned Ape” theory, portraying it as a means of cognitive development that influenced society.
+- Terence McKenna: A prominent proponent of psychedelics, McKenna was instrumental in emphasizing their cultural and philosophical significance.
+He popularized the “Stoned Ape” theory through his speeches, writings, and research, portraying it as a tool for cognitive enhancement that shaped society.

 with TRD.